rebelsky/csc207c/_labs/debugging.md

 d.
 Start the debugger.
 It should bring you to the first line of `expt`.

 e.
-What do you expect to happen if you click the "Resume" button?
-(The button that looks like a green triangle.)
+What do you expect to happen if you click the "Continue" button?
+(The button that looks like a triangle with a bar to the left.)

 f.
 You may have discovered that instead of returning to the call in the unit test, the debugger continued executing the code until the next call to `expt`, which is a recursive call.
 Hit the "Resume" button another time.